floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 Please keep in mind that due to some technical limitations **once you enable MT, it cannot be easily disabled.** In such case please contact the support team.

-In order to enabled MT you need to run the following command:
+In order to enable MT you need to run the following command:

 ```bash
 ./sgctl.sh special enable-mt